The Secret Battle: Historical basis

 The character of Penrose bears close similarities to Herbert himself – a man who had left Oxford and enlisted in the ranks, later to take a commission and serve at Gallipoli and on the Western Front.
 In its portrayal of everyday life it is almost autobiographical – many incidents correspond closely to the author's experiences, often down to exact details.
 However, the book is substantially "more than a disguised memoir".

 The case of Harry Penrose's trial is thought to be based on that of Sub-Lieutenant Edwin Dyett, who was court-martialled for desertion at the attack on Beaucourt in November 1916, and later executed.
-There is no indication Herbert knew Dyett personally – they were in separate battalions – but the matter was generally discussed in the division, and close friends recall him being "so upset" by the events.
+There is no indication Herbert knew Dyett personally – they were in separate battalions – but the matter was generally discussed in the division, and close friends recall his being "so upset" by the events.
 The events of Dyett's case are somewhat unclear, though a recent book has discussed the case; it appears that he, like Penrose, was found running away from the front.
 Dyett was an unusual case – of the 266 executions for desertion (and 19 for cowardice), only two were officers.